Introduction

 - For Data Segment (B0 == 0)

 - 0 - Expand up.
-The segment starts from its base address and ends to its limit
+The segment starts from its base address and ends to its limit.

 - 1 - Expand down.
 The segment starts from its limit and ends to its base, with the address going the reverse way.
-This flag was created so a stack segment could be easily expanded, but it is not used by today's OSes.
+This flag was created so a stack segment could be easily expanded, but it is not used by today's OSs.

 - Bit 2: Accessibility